anmolkayastha/OOP-Banking-Project/README.md

 # OOP-Banking-Project
 A project to practise object-oriented programming along with manipulating DOM elements.

-Will avoid manually setting up CSS as much as possible Will use Boostrap to quicken the process.
+Will avoid manually setting up CSS as much as possible.
+Will use Boostrap to quicken the process.